School of Education

 UNC–BEST is a collaboration between the School of Education and the College of Arts and Sciences.
 This innovative program offers undergraduate science and mathematics majors the opportunity to complete requirements for a bachelor of arts or bachelor of science and obtain licensure as a secondary science or mathematics teacher in North Carolina.
 Students will be prepared for N.C. licensure in either mathematics (9–12) or comprehensive science (9–12).

-To be recommended for N.C. licensure, UNC–BEST students should consult with their program coordinator, Dr. Cheryl Bolick, regarding edTPA and Praxis testing appropriate to their content area.
+To be recommended for N.C. licensure, UNC–BEST students should consult with their program director, Dr. Cheryl Bolick, regarding entry requirements, and edTPA and Praxis testing appropriate to their content area.
 More information about the testing requirements is available on the School of Education testing website.

 Program Requirements